 Use A Sharp Scissor and Subtle Technique

 To cut fringe, Chris likes to the use a subtle open and close motion with the axis of the shear.
 “I feel like I have more control over the amount of weight and length being removed, as opposed to a slide cutting technique,” Chris explains.
 This cutting technique also protects the cuticle and integrity of the hair, Chris adds.
 Since you’re cutting with the sharpest part of the scissor, it’s really important that the shears aren’t dull.
-For this cut, Chris used the 6″ PHANTOM scissors by ARC™ Scissors.
+For this cut, Chris used the 6″ PARAGON II scissors by ARC™ Scissors.

 Keep Cowlicks In Their Natural State